Mpox (Monkeypox): How It Spreads, Symptoms & Treatment

-Mpox, formerly known as monkeypox, is a rare illness caused by a Orthopoxvirus type virus that is typically found in rodents.
-Although it is not common, mpox can affect humans and cause symptoms like chills, muscular and back pain, fatigue and the appearance of blisters or lesions on the skin.
+Mpox, formerly known as monkeypox, is a rare viral infection caused by an Orthopoxvirus that is typically found in rodents but can also affect humans.
+It causes symptoms such as fever, chills, muscle and back pain, fatigue, and the appearance of blisters or lesions on the skin.

 Common symptoms